Icex0/OpenFirebase/README.md

 <details>
 <summary><strong>JADX Decompilation (Default)</strong></summary>

-OpenFirebase uses JADX decompilation by default for comprehensive source code analysis:
+OpenFirebase uses JADX decompilation by default for source code analysis.
+This *Decompiling APK with JADX* phase can take a while, depending on the APK and your system (especially on VMs with limited resources):

 - **Automatic Installation**: If JADX is not found, OpenFirebase will automatically download and install JADX.
 - **Fast Alternative**: Use `--fast-extract` to skip JADX decompilation and only parse strings.xml for faster processing